My growing collection of unusual noises...

 MDC-1200 Echo - This sound is most commonly heard in a police cruiser or ambulance cab.
 What you are hearing is the very end of the 'wait tone' echoing off the inside of the vehicle and being picked up by the mic.
 Also, there are several Motorola radios that emit an "ok" beep, just like a key press, when the PTT is used.
 Certain models of the Maxtrac's and 'Pro' series radios were famous for this.

-Motorola MDC-600 - This is an alternate form of the same protocol used in MDC-1200, but at only 600 baud.
-The FDNY was a primary user of this format before their recent radio system upgrades.
-(Thanks Matt!)
+Motorola MDC-600 - This is an alternate form of the same data stream used in MDC-1200, only at 600-baud and not 1200.
+This was recorded from a Motorola Saber portable radio.
+(Thanks DVInTheHouseMan!)

 Motorola ATIS - ATIS stands for Automatic Transmitter Identification System.
 It is predominantly used by marine vessels on inland waterways throughout Europe.
 This was a signaling format available in the U.S. on the HT1000 & VISAR, along with MDC & STAR.
 It is based on the DSC protocol.
 (Thanks Greg!)

 MODAT - This is an older form of unit ID by Motorola.
 This is actually a slower-speed data transmission rate than MDC-1200, and what makes it truly unique is that the actual sound of the ID varies when you change the ID code.
-Baltimore FD and LAPD used to use this form of ID before they both went to digital trunking.
-MONOC EMS in Monmouth & Ocean Counties (NJ) use this currently.
+Baltimore FD and LAPD used to use this form of ID before they both went to digital.

 GE STAR - This form of unit ID was General Electric's answer to MDC-1200 when they where still involved in the 2-way business (before selling that division to Ericsson).